hattallipuneet/functional-java/README.md

 Lexical Scoping:
-    It is a powerful technique that allows to cache values from on context for use later in another context.
+    It is a powerful technique that allows to cache values from one context for use later in another context.